 • MODY9: Results from mutations in the gene encoding the paired box transcription family member, PAX4.
 The PAX4 encoded protein is involved in islet cell development.

-• MODY10: Results from mutations in the gene encoding insulin (gene symbol: INS).
+• MODY10: Results from mutations in the gene (INS) encoding insulin.
 It should be obvious that the lack of an ability to produce functional insulin will be associated with chronic elevated plasma glucose, a hallmark of diabetes mellitus.

 • MODY11: Results from mutations in the gene encoding non-receptor tyrosine kinase identified as B-lymphocyte specific tyrosine kinase, BLK.
 Within the pancreas BLK modulates of β-cell function through the up-regulation of PDX1 (MODY4) and NKX6-1 which are involved in the stimulation of insulin secretion in response to glucose.